wikiZ/go-logger/README.md

         },
         MaxSize : 1024 * 1024,  // File maximum (KB), default 0 is not limited
-        MaxLine : 100000, // The maximum number of lines in the file, the default 0 is not limited DateSlice : "d",  // Cut the document by date, support "Y" (year), "m" (month), "d" (day), "H" (hour), default "no".
+        MaxLine : 100000, // The maximum number of lines in the file, the default 0 is not limited MaxBak : 5,  // The maximum backup of files, default 0 is not limited DateSlice : "d",  // Cut the document by date, support "Y" (year), "m" (month), "d" (day), "H" (hour), default "no".
         JsonFormat: true, // Whether the file data is written to JSON formatting
         Format: "", // JsonFormat is false, logger message written to file format string